Best Dog Nail Clippers: Keep Your Pup’s Paws Healthy and Neat

 Cutting the quick can happen, even when you are careful.
 The quick is the sensitive part inside the nail that contains blood vessels and nerves.
 If it gets cut, your dog may yelp and the nail may bleed.

 Stay calm.
-Your dog will react more if you panic.
+Your dog will feel more worried if you panic.

-Apply styptic powder to the nail and hold gentle pressure for a short time.
+Apply styptic powder to the nail and hold gentle pressure.
 If you do not have styptic powder, cornstarch can help in a pinch.
 Keep your dog calm and avoid letting them run around while the nail is bleeding.

-If the bleeding does not stop, the nail looks badly damaged, or your dog seems very painful, call your vet.
+Call your vet if the bleeding does not stop, the nail looks badly damaged, or your dog seems very painful.

 Tips for Making Nail Trims Less Stressful

 If your dog hates nail trims, you are not alone.
-Many dogs dislike having their paws handled.
-The trick is to slow everything down.
+Many dogs dislike having their paws handled, and some have had bad experiences with clippers in the past.

 Start by touching your dog’s paws without trimming.
 Give a treat, then stop.
-Once your dog is comfortable with that, touch the nail clipper to the paw without cutting.
+Once your dog is comfortable, touch the clipper to the paw without cutting.
 Give another treat.

-Use a sharp dog nail clipper.
+Use a sharp dog nail cutter or clipper.
 Dull blades can squeeze the nail and make trimming feel uncomfortable.

-Keep treats nearby and use a happy, calm voice.
+Keep treats nearby and use a calm, positive tone.
 If your dog pulls away, growls, snaps, or seems very stressed, pause.
 For some dogs, it is safer and kinder to have nails trimmed by a groomer or vet.

 How often should I trim my dog’s nails?